-Image Preprocessing and Segmentation
+• Image Preprocessing and Segmentation

-The dataset utilized in this research comprises photos of varying dimensions.
-The images are initially resized to 225x225 to diminish intricacy and expedite the training procedure.
+The dataset utilized in this research comprises photos of verying dimensions.
+The images are initially resized to 225x225 to diminish intricacy and expedite the training occedure.
 The study divided the leaf pictures.
-Segmentation is the procedure of partitioning a picture into many parts.
-The preprocessed photos are split by obscuring the background images and retaining only the leaf section.
+Segmentation is the procedure of partitioning a picture in the many parts.
+The preprocessed photos are split by obscuring the background images and retaining only the eaf section.

-Feature Extraction via CNNs
+• Feature Extraction via CNNs

-Due to their strong performance, CNNs are feed-forward neural networks extensively utilized in image identification and categorization domains.
-The suggested technique employs two fine-tuned transferable CNN models, AlexNet and VGG19, to derive profound characteristics from leaf pictures.
+Due to their strong performance.
+Clock are feed-forward neural networks extensively utilized in image identification and category tion domains.
+The suggested technique employs two fine-tuned transferable CNN models, AlexNet and Variable, and erive profound characteristics from leaf pictures.